olopcodes/suite-landing-apge/README.md

-# Frontend Mentor - Workit landing page solution
+# Frontend Mentor - Suite landing page solution

 This is a solution to the [Suite landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/workit-landing-page-2fYnyle5lu).